ravisheth/mapsseq/README.md

 - Prepare encapsulation master mix (45uL), and resuspend cell-clusters in the master mix:
 	- 25uL NEB Next Q5 2x Master Mix
 	- 5uL 10%w/v Pluronic 127
-	- 8uL NycoPrep (60% w/v Nycodenz)
 	- 1.25uL BSA (20mg/mL, NEB)
-	- 5.75uL nuclease free water
+	- 13.75uL nuclease free water
 - Vortex for 10s, and sonicate in water bath for 30s.
-- Using empty 1mL syringe connected to tubing, aspirate the cell clusters (approximately 10-20cm).
-- Cut tubing right where cell-clusters start start.
-Backfill a syringe with 500uL HFE7500, remove bubbles and prime with 25 gauge needle.
+- Backfill a syringe with 500uL HFE7500, add cell cluster solution, and prime with 25 gauge needle.
 - Connect syringe to tubing, prime syringe such that cell-clusters are near the entry port, and cover tubing with black covering.
 - Mount syringe vertically with needle facing upwards.

 ###### Encapsulation
-- Prepare a third syringe with 750uL of 5%EA surfactant in HFE7500.
-- Flow water through all channels of encapsulation chip to ensure proper flow and no debris.
 - Prime bead syringe by priming with pump and then cutting tubing where beads are at.
 - Attach oil and cell-cluster mix pumps, prime via syringe, and prime into device to displace any water.
 - Attach bead syringe to device